Skip to McMaster Navigation Skip to Site Navigation Skip to main content

 Sponsor Deadline:

-January 15, 2024
+January 15, 2026

 Description:

 Undergraduate Student Research Awards (USRAs) are meant to nurture interest and fully develop the potential of undergraduate students for a research career in health, natural sciences, engineering, social sciences or humanities.
 These awards are also meant to encourage undergraduate students to undertake graduate studies by providing research work experience that complements their studies in an academic setting.
+You are permitted to hold a USRA during a co-op placement.

-The Undergraduate Student Research Awards (USRA) program supports more than 3,000 students annually and is administered jointly by Canada’s three research granting agencies: the Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
+The Natural Sciences and Engineering Research Council of Canada (NSERC), the Canadian Institutes of Health Research (CIHR), and the Social Sciences and Humanities Research Council of Canada (SSHRC).

 Eligibility:

-• must be a Canadian citizen, a permanent resident of Canada or a Protected Person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada), as of the deadline date for applications at the institution (September 7);
+• must be a Canadian citizen, a permanent resident of Canada or a Protected Person under subsection 95(2) of the Immigration and Refugee Protection Act (Canada), as of the deadline date for applications at the institution (September 1);

-• must be registered, as of the deadline date for applications at the institution (September 7), in a bachelor’s degree program at an eligible institution;
+• must be registered, as of the deadline date for applications at the institution (September 1), in a bachelor’s degree program at an eligible institution;

-• must have obtained, over the previous years of study, a satisfactory cumulative average (normally at least B);
+• must have obtained, over the previous years of study, a satisfactory cumulative average (normally at least B-);

 • cannot be currently registered or have been previously registered, at any time, in a graduate program in the same field of study;